pontus/LocalEGA/docs/index.rst

    :align: center
    :alt: General Architecture and Connected Components

+The components/microservices can be classified into:

+- submission - used in the process on submitting and ingesting data.
+- data retrieval - used for data retrieval/download.

 .. raw:: html
    :file: table.html

-The overall data workflow consists of two three parts:
+The overall data workflow consists of three parts:

 - The user first logs onto the Local EGA's inbox and uploads the encrypted files.
 He/She then goes to the Central EGA's interface to prepare a